bbuchfink/diamond/README.rst

 --top                            Keep alignments within the given percentage range of the top alignment score for a query (overrides –max-target-seqs option).
 --evalue          -e    0.001    Maximum expected value to keep an alignment.
 --min-score                      Minimum bit score to keep an alignment.
 Setting this option will override the --evalue parameter.
+--query-cover                    Report only alignments above the given percentage of query cover.
+--salltitles                     Print full length subject titles in output.
 ================= ===== ======== ===========

 Memory & performance options